+Reviewed By Initials:

-Reviewed By/ Initials: County AttorneyFinance Grants Procurement Submitted or Prepared By: Approved for Submittal to Council: Phil Shirley, PRT Director Department Head/Elected Official Scott Moulder, County Administrator
+County Attorney Finance Grants Procurement Submitted or Prenared By: Addd Approved for Submittal to Counc il; Department Head/Elected Official Scott Mon ider, County Administr rator

-Council has directed that they receive their agenda packages a week prior to each Council meeting, therefore, Agenda Items Summaries must be submitted to the Administrator for his review/approval no later than 12 days prior to each Council meeting.
-It is the Department Head / Elected Officials responsibility to ensure that all approvals are obtained prior to submission to the Administrator for inclusion on an agenda.
+Council has directed that they receive their agenda packages a week prime to each Council metalog, therefore, Agenda herm Summaries must be submitted to the Administration for his review approval no later than 12 days prior to each Council meeting.
+It is the Department field (Elected Officials responsibility to ensure that all approvals are obtained prior to administration for inclusion on an agenda.